Should I Feed My Pet Goat’s Milk?

 Raw goat’s milk refers to it being unpasteurized.
 Unpasteurized milk is a possible source of potentially harmful bacteria, such as Listeria and E coli.
 These bacteria can cause serious and even life-threatening illness in pets and humans.
 Due to this risk, the AVMA (American Veterinary Medical Association) discourages the feeding of raw animal-source proteins to cats and dogs.

 Pasteurized goat’s milk is definitely the safer option.
 However, many pet’s have difficulty digesting dairy once they are weaned as babies, so goat’s milk may lead to gastrointestinal issues in some pets.
-It is also can be a significant source of calories.
+It is also can be a significant source of calories and protein and fatty acids.
 If you choose to feed your pet goat’s milk, nutritionists recommend ensuring that it does not take up more than 10% of your pet’s daily calories.

 If you are interested in giving your pet’s goat’s milk, we recommend only using the pasteurized variety.
 It is probably best given to healthy pets that are not overweight, since it will add extra calories to their daily intake.
 If you are wanting to help improve your pet’s digestion or allergy issues, please talk to your veterinarian.
 There may be other supplements available that will be more efficacious and safer than goat’s milk.